Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

 and we can see all formates from these commands**

 > - kubectl api-resources (Show all resources)
+> - kubectl explain pod  (telling that How we can careate yml file for creating yml file.)
-> - vim rc.yml  (telling that How we can careate yml file for creating yml file.)
+> - kubectl explain pod.metadata (telling that How we can careate yml file for creating yml file.)
+> - vim rc.yml (yml file)
+> - kubctl create -f rc.yml (create RC pod)
-> - kubectl describe pod nitin-7sp6k | grep -i controller
+> - kubectl get rc  (see RC in kubernetes)
-> - kubectl scale --replicas=4 rc nitin (we can reduse and Extand replica of pod)
+> - kubectl get pod (we can see pod)
-> - kubectl delete rc nitin (delete rc)
+> - kubectl get pod -o wide (show all detail for pod)
->- kubectl get rc
+> - kubectl describe pod nitin-c65ws | grep -i controller (who is controller of this pod or not)
+> - kubectl delete pod coredge-hzgq5 (if you are delete RC pod then by automatic one RC pod will create, maintain desiered state of pod)
+>

 {% endhighlight %}